- Impossible to use one-handed

 While reviewers have few complaints about the Nexus 6, many are still on the fence about a wholehearted recommendation.
 CNET states, "...if you welcome the expansive size and pure Android experience, the Nexus 6 delivers the goods…Ultimately though, a better alternative is the Galaxy Note 4…" Forbes adds, "…treated in isolation the Nexus 6 is a great success…Ultimately, however, it is impossible to escape the question of size."

 Motorola released the Google Nexus 6 on November 7, 2014.

-Google Nexus 6 prices will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
+The Google Nexus 6 price will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
 If purchased with a 2 year service contract for example, you would likely pay much less for the phone itself up front.
-Motorola's suggested retail price is $649.00.
 You can compare Google Nexus 6 prices from around the web here on The Informr.

 Motorola backs up the Google Nexus 6 with a 1 Year parts & labour warranty.

 If your Google Nexus 6 has problems and is still within its warranty period, you could contact Motorola support or the retailer you purchased the phone from.
 You'll find Motorola's contact information here.
 If your phone is off warranty and needs repair for a physical problem such as a broken screen or bad battery, you should visit an authorized service centre or a local phone repair shop.
 You can also connect with others in The Informr Community Forum to find and share answers to questions.